What is the ROBO economy and how does it impact your marketing strategy?

-In the Amazon age, anything and everything can be delivered to your doorstep, often within a matter of hours.
-As a result of this trend, many brands have opted for full digital retail strategies, moving their marketing, communications and product offerings online in a bid to answer the demand for a constantly accessible shopping experience and personalised offers.
+In the Amazon age, anything and everything can arrive on your doorstep.
+Often, the product will arrive within a matter of hours of your order.
+As a result of this trend, many brands have opted for full digital retail strategies.
+They’re moving their marketing, communications and product offerings online.
+It’s a bid to answer the demand for a constantly accessible shopping experience and personalised offers.

-Given that customers have, for some time now, been demanding the digitalisation of their retail experience, a recent shift towards offline purchasing may come as a shock to marketers.
-Coined as ROBO marketing, standing for ‘research online, buy offline,’ this latest twist in the digital marketing saga requires marketers to sit back and assess their strategies once again, to ensure that their approach services the needs of their audience.
+Customers have, for some time now, been demanding the digitalisation of their retail experience.
+So, the recent shift towards offline purchasing may come as a shock to marketers.
+Coined as ROBO marketing, standing for ‘research online, buy offline,’ this latest twist in the digital marketing saga.
+It requires marketers to sit back and assess their strategies once again, to ensure that their approach services the needs of their audience.

 This week we’re looking into the ROBO trend and how marketers can respond in their strategy.

 Marketing Week argues that one aspect of this impact is consumer generated content (CGC).
-It is suggested that while the degree to which CGC influences online sales is well documented, very few insights have been generated about the role this content plays in generating offline sales.
+It suggests that the degree to which CGC influences online sales is well documented.
+But, we have gleamed very few insights about the role this content plays in generating offline sales.

 Yet a new study by CGC network Bazaar Voice has sought to address this lack of comprehensive research, suggesting that ‘increasingly, consumers consult CGC to make decisions prior to shopping in-store, with many doing their research directly in the aisle […] due to its easy accessibility on mobile devices.’